 Neither the creative industry nor governments can put a stop to cultural change that is global and, in many cases, welcomed by other segments of industry.
 Companies and their advocates need to learn and change.
 There is a need to foster recognition and economic reward for UK creators and for copyright legislation to underpin economic growth.
 But legislation needs to be consistent with 21st century values and practices.
 It needs to be introduced responsibly on the basis of independent, not partisan, evidence, if it is to achieve a balance among the interests of all stakeholders – citizens/consumers, content producers, online hosts, and distributors.
 The issues concern the fundamental rights of UK citizens and UK industry – they are about what kind of society we will have as a hybrid free and ‘paid for’ online environment becomes ubiquitous.
 One thing is certain: ‘there is nothing more difficult to take in hand, more perilous to conduct, or more uncertain in its success, than to take the lead in the introduction of a new order of things’ (Machiavelli).
 Surely the UK can lead, not entrench itself in a bygone era.

-This article gives the views of the author, and does not represent the position of the LSE Media Policy Project blog, nor of the London School of Economics.
+Note: This article was originally published on the LSE Media Policy Project blog.
+It gives the views of the author, and does not represent the position of the LSE Media Policy Project blog, nor of the LSE British Politics and Policy blog and the London School of Economics.
 The review of evidence mentioned by the author is in the latest LSE Media Policy Project Policy Brief entitled Copyright and Creation.